The Amazing Journey that Led to Omega3Beef

 Later that year, however, Don adjusted his strategy.
 He decided to renew his search for the most reliable supplier of the special ocean plant of the type that would work with cattle.
 Don now recognized that his fundamental need was not to find a supplier with the lowest cost, but rather the highest reliability — and his refocused search led back to the original plant grower.
 The original plant grower produces the plant for high omega-3 oil to put in baby foods and milk, and for making high quality feed for farm raised salmon.

 Then began the next phase: complex experimentation to develop an effective protocol for adding the special ocean plant to cattle feed in the precise right amounts.
 Too little of the supplement, and there were insufficient health benefits; too much, and the cattle weren’t interested in eating it.

 Ultimately, Don and his team worked through the complex science to arrive at a truly new solution — an innovation that is poised to be the next step in the evolution of the beef industry.
 His company has now completed tests of its patented Omega3Beef process and of the quality of the beef at two major universities with great success.
 And the company has developed cattle feeding protocols for all types of cattle, such as in Spain, France, and the UK as well as in the US.
-And the company has developed feeding protocols for adding the algae supplement to various types of cattle feeds, as well as grass fed cattle.
+And the company has developed feeding protocols for adding the special plant supplement to various types of cattle feeds, as well as grass fed cattle.

 Want to Learn More?